-The court will accept a plea agreement by a judgment and declare the defendant guilty if it determines:
+The court will accept a plea agreement by a reasoned ruling against which an appeals is not allowed if it determines: The court will accept a plea agreement by a judgment and declare the defendant guilty if it determines:

-- 1) that the defendant has knowingly and voluntarily confessed to the criminal offence or criminal offences which are the subject-matter of the charges; - 2) that the defendant is aware of all the consequences of the concluded agreement, especially that he has waived his right to a trial and that he accepts a restriction of his right to file an appeal (Article 319 paragraph 3) against the decision of the court based on the agreement; - 3) that the other existing evidence do not run contrary to the defendant's confession on having committed the criminal offence; - 4) that the penalty of other criminal sanction or other measure in respect of which the public prosecutor and the defendant had reached an agreement was proposed in line with the criminal and other law.
+1) that the defendant has knowingly and voluntarily confessed to the criminal offence or criminal offences which are the subject-matter of the charges;

+- 2) that the defendant is aware of all the consequences of the concluded agreement, especially that he has waived his right to a trial and that he accepts a restriction of his right to file an appeal (Article 319 paragraph 3) against the decision of the court based on the agreement; - 3) that other existing evidence corroborates the defendant's do not run contrary to the confession on having committed the criminal offence; - 4) that the penalty of the other criminal sanction or other measure in respect of which the public prosecutor and the defendant had reached an agreement was proposed in line with the criminal and other law.

+Based on the ruling referred to in Paragraph 1 of this Article, the court issues a judgment pronouncing the defendant guilty, and explains in its rationale that the judgment has been issued based on the plea agreement.
 In addition to elements referred to in Article 428 paragraphs 2, 3 and 5 of this Code, the judgment referred to in paragraph 1 of this Article also contains the reasons which led the court to accept the agreement.